Financial Literacy · Ages 4 to 8

-The best time to
+The best time to teach kids about money is right now.

 Children who learn money skills early develop stronger decision-making, self-control, and confidence for life.
-We make that learning playful, simple, and fun โ€” for kids and parents alike.
+We make that learning playful, simple, and fun, for kids and parents alike.

 of parents wish they'd learned money skills earlier in life